vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/config.md

 - move `copyCode` to `plugins.copyCode`

+- move `copyright` to `plugins.copyright`

+  The plugin is disabled by default now.

 - move `feed` to `plugins.feed`

   The theme no longer outputs feed files in three formats by default.
 If necessary, please set options to output formats needed.